benspak/injest.io/API_DOCUMENTATION.md

 ## External API (Plus Tier)

-Plus, Power, and Pro plans can access an API-key protected namespace for integrations and third-party tools.
+Plus and Pro plans can access an API-key protected namespace for integrations and third-party tools.
 Base URL: `https://api.injest.io/api/external` (or `http://localhost:5555/api/external` in development).

 Authenticate with either: